-The programme has been running for more than seven years now and is increasingly known among the public.
+The programme has been running since 2009 and is increasingly known among the public.
 However, it is important to continuously promote the mobility scheme in order to ensure success and further expansion, since raising awareness of the programme's existence and benefits is fundamental to recruitment of NEs and HEs and the establishment of successful exchanges.